This With a Local supplies insider tips on things to do and see while visiting Churchill in Manitoba, Canada.

-Due to circumstances they were forced to overwinter here.
+Due to circumstances, they were forced to overwinter here.
 Jens Munk lost most of his crew, over 60 men that winter.
 He and two surviving crew members sailed back home to Denmark the following year.
 So that’s just one classic example of heroism and survival in the north.

 At one of our national historic sites, at Cape Merry, there is a commemorative cairn.
-There’s actually another place across the river that very few visitors ever see, where one of the iron mooring ring left behind in the rock.
+There’s actually another place across the river that very few visitors ever see, where one of the iron mooring rings is left behind in the rock.
 We know where their overwintering site was, just a few kilometres down and across the river from here.

 What would you recommend if people have a day or two extra?

-In the summertime the whale watching is extraordinary.
+In the summertime the whale-watching is extraordinary.
 I’d be spending time on the river for sure.
 We have pretty amazing opportunities here in July and August to paddleboard, kayak and snorkel with the belugas.